predix-ui/predix-ui/_pages/develop/context-browser.md

 # Setup in your app

-The user can open or close the context browser (px-context-browser) by tapping on the open icon (px-context-browser-trigger).
+The user can open or close the context browser (px-context-browser) by tapping on the icon (px-context-browser-trigger sub-component).
 Opening the context browser shows a panel with a list of context items.
-Each item has a label and on hover reveals icons the user can tap to select or activate the item (the hover-only icon behavior can be configured).
+Each item has a label and, on hover, reveals icons that the user can tap to select or activate the item (the second icon behavior can be configured).

 ### Example

 To start using the context browser in your app, you'll need to load the px-context-browser and px-context-browser-trigger components, bind the components together, and assign the context browser some items.
 The following CodePen shows a very basic context browser setup.
-Click the icon in the results tab to open the context browser.
+Click the icon in the Result tab to open the context browser.

 <iframe height='320' scrolling='no' title='Context Browser: Simple Example' src='//codepen.io/davidleonard/embed/zEJJOM/?height=265&theme-id=light&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>
 </iframe>

 Let's break down the code in the CodePen above:

-**1. Import components:** Start by importing both the necessary components, `px-context-browser/px-context-browser.html` and `px-context-browser/px-context-browser-trigger.html`.
+**1. Import components:** Start by importing both of the necessary components, `px-context-browser/px-context-browser.html` and `px-context-browser/px-context-browser-trigger.html`.
 Both components must be imported for the context browser to show up.
 You should change the import paths to point to your app's bower_components directory.

 **2. Set up dom-bind for binding (demo only):** The dom-bind here is just to help with data-binding the px-context-browser-trigger's `trigger` property to the px-context-browser's `openTrigger` property.
 If you're building a Polymer-based app, these components will be inside a view dom-module which will handle the binding, and this dom-bind will no longer be needed.
 If you're building a non-Polymer app, you can use vanilla JavaScript or your framework's data-binding syntax to accomplish the same thing.